MEnvSci Environmental Science with a Year Abroad / Course details

 Ecology, Evolution and Conservation Biology - The Earth is the only known planet supporting life.
 The history of the Earth is intertwined with the history of life, and the world is both shaped by, and shapes, the organisms alive today.
 This pathway focuses on understanding those relationships.

-Students on the study abroad programme select the University and units they would like to study during their placement year.
+Students on the international study programme select the University and units they would like to study during their placement year.
 You will be assisted in making this choice by your programme director and the study abroad placement academic tutor.

 Eligibility for continuation on this MEnvSci programme is at our discretion, based on your general performance and your second year mark.
 If you are not eligible you will be transferred to the BSc programme.